ali-sailing/compass-calibration/Readme.md

 ## Version History

 * 2.3
-    * Add calculations for approximate coefficients of deviation
+    * Add calculations for approximate coefficients of deviation, deviation curve
 * 2.2
     * Use WMM to calculate magnetic variation
 * 2.1